AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ![Image Shape DSL](/images/glimmer-example-image-shape-dsl-app-switcher-icon.png)

+#### Custom Shapes

+Glimmer enables defining custom shape keywords, which represent shapes made up of other nested shapes.

+Custom shapes expand a software engineer's Glimmer GUI DSL vocabulary in their app development to be able to represent higher visual concepts like vehicles, scenes, and characters with a single keyword (e.g. `car`, `beach`, `player`), which embody and abstract all the details relating to the visual concept.
+This enables orders of magnitudes in increased productivity and readability/maintainability as a result.

+Just like [custom widgets](#custom-widgets), custom shapes can be defined in one of two ways:
+- method-based custom shapes: Use the `shape` keyword as a parent to represent a shape composite (similar to widget composite) and include other shapes like rectangles, polygons, and lines within.
+- class-based custom shapes: Include the `Glimmer::UI::CustomShape` supermodule and define the `options`, `body {}` block, and `before_body/after_body` hooks (similar to how it is down with [custom widgets](#custom-widgets))

+Check out [Hello, Shape!](/docs/reference/GLIMMER_SAMPLES.md#hello-shape) and [Hello, Custom Shape!](/docs/reference/GLIMMER_SAMPLES.md#hello-custom-shape) for examples of both approaches.

 #### Canvas Shape API

 These Canvas Shape API methods help with manipulating shapes upon user interaction, such as mouse clicking a specific shape.